 The English Ceilidh dance (as described in the Community Dances Manual, book IV) goes something like this, with assorted notes and comments...
 The CDM says this dance is from Titchmarsh, was one of several variants known in Northamptonshire and was collected by Sibyl Clark

-Here the bold shows the words 'as published', the notes and annotations hopefully make things easier.
+Here the bold shows the words 'as published' in the CDM, the notes and annotations hopefully make things easier.

 The dance is progressive even if the description doesn't say so, longways dances are normally progressive I suppose and the 'duple' also implies this.
 Progressive means that you find you move up or down the set, each time through the dance you have swapped places with the couple you were dancing with.
 It also means that you have a surprise when you get to the end of the set.